mmvergara/psau-rant/README.md

 - add back btn on flashcards
 - add back btn on quiz

 - view profile with their posts
 - view profile with their flashcards
 - show tutorial when user first enter quiz
 - add privacy advise when creating flash card

+- add show email on settings page
+- add card 5 button
+- add made by vergara mark matthew on navbar
+- use dynamic form for
+- make the term part a textfield